-Overall the findings reveal that improved governance, better agriculture production, and investing in human capital and basic infrastructure provision all significantly impact poverty reduction and the expansion of the Horn of Africa economies' countries.
+Overall, the findings reveal that improved governance, better agriculture production and investing in human capital and basic infrastructure provision all significantly impact poverty reduction and the expansion of the Horn of Africa economies' countries.

 As the agriculture sector employs the largest portion of the labour force in the Horn, investing in the sector would increase income and consumption.
-Similarly, policy coordination and implementation across the

-14 12.3 13 12 11 10 9 ∞.
-Millions of people 8 9.9 6 5 5 4 3 2 19 000 35 000 0 Djibouti Eritrea South Sudan Ethiopia Sudan Somalia Current Path Human Capital and Basic Infrastructure Improved Governance Agriculture education, health and infrastructure sectors could yield better economic and human development impacts in the region.
+Similarly, policy coordination and implementation across the education, health and infrastructure sectors could yield better economic and human development impacts in the region.
 However none of this is possible without security, peace and stability.
-Conflicts and insecurity cause significant damage to agriculture production and infrastructure, undermine governance effectiveness, and curtail education and health services with negative effects on growth and human development.
+Conflicts and insecurity cause significant damages to agriculture production and infrastructure, undermine governance effectiveness and curtail education and health services with negative effects on growth and human development.